 Pete Olympia, USBBS founder and first editor, passed away.
 The 20th

 Anniversary Edition of USBBS was released.
-There were now only 438 systems
+There were only 302 active Dial-up and

 would combine for only 52 listings, about 2 per state.
 Those numbers of course

-would only decline.
-Additionally there were only a few new listings submitted
+would only decline, and there were only a few new listings submitted

 over the next few months.
-Sadly the 20th anniversary publication of the USBBS
+The 20th anniversary edition would be the last

 From 2004 to 2011 the USBBS web pages continued to receive minor updates and

-were removed.
-It contained a brief USBBS history and this timeline.
+It contained a brief USBBS history and this time-line.

-Brent begins the Memorial USBBS List, containing a very basic listing
+Brent begins the Memorial USBBS List and Time Warp Blog, containing a listing

 "You must love computing to be a Sysop.
 You also have to be crazy."